istio/istio.io/content/docs/tasks/security/mtls-migration/index.md

 ## Configure the server to accept both mTLS and plain text traffic

-In Authentication Policy, we have a `PERMISSIVE` mode which makes the server accept both mutual TLS and plain text traffic.
+In authentication policy, we have a `PERMISSIVE` mode which makes the server accept both mutual TLS and plain text traffic.
 We need to configure the server to this mode.

 {{< text bash >}}